honestbank/event-driver/README.md

 ## Tutorial

-### Requirement
+This tutorial is in the format of a case study of a real-world service.

-Build an event-driven service that processes orders when `event1` is triggered, but the processing logic uses data from `event2` and `event3`.
+There's an event-driven service that processes orders when `event1` happens, but the processing logic only uses data from `event2` and `event3`.
 This service needs to
 1. be fault-tolerant (shouldn't crash at errors, and should be able to recover fast when crash does happen)
 2. be idempotent (not processing duplicate orders)